Don't Give Up Smoking On January 1st

 Giving up smoking is difficult, and having a solid support network can make a big difference.
 Unfortunately, a smoker’s attempts to stop smoking may be hampered by the absence of support from family, friends, or medical experts.
 A successful cessation may also be hampered by limited access to services for quitting smoking, such as drugs, counselling, or behavioural therapies.
 Understanding the significance of a supportive atmosphere and easily accessible services is essential to boosting the likelihood of successfully quitting.

 Support For Giving Up Smoking

-If you need extra support when giving up smoking, even if you do opt to switch to vaping, there is plenty out there.
-From Stoptober groups to accountability pages online or classes in the real world, there is much support available.
-You can still use an e cigarette and utilise NHS Stop Smoking Services.
-If you really want to walk away from smoking and need support, just ask.
+Much support is available from Stoptober groups to accountability pages online or classes in the real world.
+You can still use an e-cigarette and NHS Stop Smoking Services.
+If you want to stop smoking and need support, ask.
 The vaping community is incredibly welcoming.

 Don’t get us wrong.
 If giving up smoking cold turkey, using Nicotine Replacement Therapy or switching to vaping on the first of January works for you, go for it!